yfsun0920/DH110-2023Spring/Assignments/A07/README.md

 ### Area of Improvement

 Based on the feedback, revisions should focus on enhancing the clarity and usability of the calendar on the Plan page.
-I will also figure out the animation of the interactive prototype to make it easy to understand by pressing different tabs.
+I also need to figure out the animation of the interactive prototype which makes pressing tabs easy to understand.